Best Smart Home hub with Z-Wave? Which one is the easiest to use with Z-Wave Devices?

-- One of the most popular, if not the more popular, z-wave hub / smart home hub
+- One of the more popular, if not the most popular, z-wave hub / smart home hub

 - Samsung backed – big company so you can expect updates and good support

-- Lots of other communication options included like Zigbee, Bluetooth etc
+- Lots of other communication options included like Zigbee, Bluetooth, WiFi etc

 - Very affordable